The Ultimate Maui Travel Guide, Updated 2022

 The area was named after the freshwater streams and pools nearby, to which you’ll have excellent access.

-The YMCA owns and operates this campground.
+Located in near the Keanae Peninsula about 50 minutes from Hana Town on the Road to Hana, The YMCA owns and operates this campground.
 There are YMCA facilities on-site including a gym and showers, so this is a great place to call home base if you’re looking to camp for the entirety of your stay.

 There are a few beautiful beaches on the eastern edge of the Maui.
 These are a bit more remote and less developed than those on the rest of the island.
 If you’re looking to escape the crowds, it can be worth it to make a trip out to these more remote locations.